transparency-dev/trillian-tessera/storage/gcp/README.md

 ### `IntCoord`
 This table is used to coordinate integration of sequenced batches in the `Seq` table.

+### `PubCoord`
+This table is used to coordinate publication of new checkpoints, ensuring that checkpoints are not published more frequently than configured.

 ## Life of a leaf

 1. Leaves are submitted by the binary built using Tessera via a call the storage's `Add` func.